The latest leadership statistics emphasize the importance of good leadership and reveal how poor leaders can damage a company.

 Women in Leadership Statistics

-5. For every 100 men hired or promoted to manager, only 72 women are hired or promoted.
+5. For every 100 men promoted to manager, only 86 women are promoted.

 Women are more likely than men to get stuck at the entry level.
-About 72 women get promoted or hired as managers for every 100 men promoted or hired to the same position.
+About 86 women get promoted as managers for every 100 men promoted to the same position.
 This “broken rung” is the reason why there are significantly fewer female leaders in senior roles.

-The percentage of women in senior management roles within mid-market companies has been steady since 2019.
-However, it should be noted that the figures have increased by 20% in the past five years, marking significant progress.
+The percentage of women in senior management roles within mid-market companies has increased to 32% since 2021.
+It should be noted that the figures have stayed above the 30% tipping point for two years in a row, indicating significant progress towards gender parity.

-Females account for 20% of the total number of CEOs.
-According to statistics on women in leadership roles, 18% of women serve as COO, and about 30% have a CFO role.
-Furthermore, 17% of CMOs and 16% of CIOs are women.
-These numbers confirm that women in C-level positions are still outnumbered by men, although there’s a slight improvement compared to the past years.
+Females account for almost a quarter of the total number of CEOs.
+According to statistics on women in leadership roles, 23% of women serve as COO, and about 37% have a CFO role.
+Furthermore, 24% of CMOs and 19% of CIOs are women.
+These numbers confirm that women in C-level positions are still outnumbered by men, although there’s improvement compared to the past years.

 9. At 31%, the financial sector has the highest percentage of C-suite women by industry.